Removing Life Insurance from a Qualified Plan: Determining Fair Market Value

 This is the case for both individuals and for the companies that they own.
 But when life insurance is held in a qualified plan, questions often arise regarding the tax consequences of transferring the policy out of the plan.

 Transferring an existing insurance policy to a new owner could be a solution in many situations.
-Whether it occurs during the policyholder’s lifetime, or even at death, or even as a part of a transaction involving various corporate entities, the tax concerns of the transfer can be challenging to assess.
+Whether it occurs during the policyholder’s lifetime, at death, or even as a part of a transaction involving various corporate entities, the tax concerns of the transfer can be challenging to assess.

 Transferring a life insurance policy out of a qualified plan raises tax and legal concerns.
 The solutions will vary depending on the parties involved in the transaction.
 Whether the transaction is at an arm’s length will also affect the fair market value and the final outcome.
 In this guide, we will address some of these concerns and also discuss some specific examples to help illustrate the tax implications of these transfers.
 Let’s dive in.